 So I’ll get stew meat and pot roasts from the chuck area and anything that is left I have them grind into hamburger.

 Next up is the brisket, which is the breast of the animal, be it a steer or a cow.
 Most of the time it’ll be a steer because it gives more meat per animal because steers grow larger and faster than a cow.
-A two year old steer is going to outweigh a two year old cow by a lot.
-They’re more advantageous for the farmers because they’re more cost effective.
+A two-year-old steer is going to outweigh a two-year-old cow by a lot.
+They’re more advantageous for the farmers because they’re more cost-effective.
 We breed our own and two years in a row our calves have been heifers (unbred cow).
 It’s not worth it to try to take that heifer to market and to auction and sell and then try to buy a steer.
 So we do butcher our cows and have never noticed a difference in flavor.

 The brisket area has a lot of fat in it but can be kind of tough.
 This part normally gets tenderized: barbecue brisket, corned beef, pastrami are all examples of the main uses for this cut of meat.
 We don’t usually get the brisket and have it ground up into hamburger instead.
 We use a lot of burger because it’s so versatile.

 This is the area that soup bones come from, which you definitely want to get.
-The meat is actually really good on a soup bone and you’ll be surprise at the amount of meat that is on the bone.
+The meat is actually really good on a soup bone and you’ll be surprised at the amount of meat that is on the bone.
 It’s not just a bone.

 I make broth with it which cooks the meat.
 Once that’s done, I remove the bone from the broth, let it cool a bit so that I can take the meat off the bone.
 Then I’ll take the meat and put it back in the broth and make soup with it.

 Any extra meat that I don’t get as soup bones, I have ground up into hamburger.